N\'eron models of jacobians over base schemes of dimension greater than 1: Definition and basic properties of aligned curves

-\begin{remark} A similar argument shows that, given a point $s \in S$, a finite separable extension $k$ of the residue field of $s$, and $c$ a $k$-valued point of $\on{Sing}(C/S)$ lying over $s$, we may take the singular ideal of $c$ to be generated by an element in the unique finite \'etale extension of the henselisation of $\ca{O}_{S,s}$ whose residue field is $k$. \end{remark}
+\end{enumerate} \end{proof} \begin{remark} A similar argument shows that if $C/S$ is smooth over a schematically dense open, then given a point $s \in S$, a finite separable extension $k$ of the residue field of $s$, and $c$ a $k$-valued point of $\on{Sing}(C/S)$ lying over $s$, we may take the singular ideal of $c$ to be generated by an element in the unique finite \'etale extension of the henselisation of $\ca{O}_{S,s}$ whose residue field is $k$. \end{remark}

+\begin{remark} If $S$ is not assumed to be locally noetherian, one can define the singular ideal as the pullback of the fitting ideal of the sheaf of relative differentials (the ideal $F$ from the proof of \cref{local_rings_on_semistable}).
+One can then show that this ideal is principal by reducing to the noetherian case.
+However, most of our results will require that $S$ is even regular, so there seems little to be gained from such additional generality at this stage. \end{remark}

 \begin{lemma} Let $(A, \frak{m}_A)$ be a local ring, $\alpha$, $\beta \in \frak{m}_A$ elements, and

 an isomorphism of $A$-algebras.
 Then $\alpha A = \beta A$. \end{lemma} \begin{proof} Write